cyberjunky/3commas-cyber-bots/README.md

 -   **notify-urls** - one or a list of apprise notify urls, each in " " seperated with commas.
 See [Apprise website](https://github.com/caronc/apprise) for more information.

 -   *[bot_id]*
--   **compoundmode** - how would you like compound? 'boso' to increase BO and SO values of the bot, 'deals' to increase max active deals (default is 'boso')
+-   **compoundmode** - how would you like compound? 'boso' to increase BO and SO values of the bot, 'deals' to increase max active deals (default is 'boso'), 'safetyorders' to increase the max safety orders.
 -   **profittocompound** - ratio of profit to compound (1.0 = 100%, 0.85 = 85% etc).
 -   **usermaxactivedeals** - the maximum number of active deals the compoundscript can increment to. (default is 5)
+-   **usermaxsafetyorders** - the maximum number of safety orders the compoundscript can increment to. (default is 5)
 -   **comment** - name of the bot, used for loggin.

 Example: (keys are bogus)